Privacy-friendly AI for the public sector

 Berlin-based search engine Xayn and Digital Society Institute at the ESMT Berlin publish joint position paper

-• The public sector can benefit from decentralised AI (Masked Federated Learning)
+• The public sector can benefit from decentralized AI (Masked Federated Learning)

 • New position paper explains potential use cases for public health and law enforcement

-Berlin, 22.06.2021 – To implement and futureproof governmental AI strategies, we need powerful and GDPR-compliant technology for the public sector.
+BERLIN, 22 June 2021 – To implement and future-proof governmental AI strategies, we need powerful and GDPR-compliant technology for the public sector.
 So-called Masked Federated Learning can meet these high requirements for data protection, trustworthiness, and performance.
-In a position paper published today, the Berlin-based tech company Xayn and the Digital Society Institute (DSI) at the European School of Management and Technology (ESMT) highlight the potential of this decentralised new approach and elaborate on potential use cases in the health sector and law enforcement.
+In a position paper published today, the Berlin-based tech company Xayn and the Digital Society Institute (DSI) at the European School of Management and Technology (ESMT) highlight the potential of this decentralized new approach and elaborate on potential use cases in the health sector and law enforcement.

 Key points of the joint position paper